SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 ## Setup

-The commands have been verified on OXS.
+The commands have been verified on OSX.
 However, it should be possible to adapt them for a windows laptop.

 ### Environment variables